 BBC staff protest over pay on International Women’s Day

-A huge cheer went up for Carrie Gracie, who resigned as BBC China editor earlier this year over pay inequalities, as she was brought to the front of the crowd.
+A huge cheer went up for Carrie Gracie, who resigned as BBC China editor earlier this year over pay inequalities, as she was brought to the front of the crowd outside Broadcasting House.

 She told the Press Association: “Yes it was great to see so many people, and it’s great to see so many men.
 Isn’t that cool?